 Whether you’re thinking of having children or your children are elderly, effective communication, and working through conflict to greater closeness, is possible.
 Relationships where you feel free to be yourself completely and know that the other person is not going away.
-You can say everything and anything and know that you are loved.
+You can say anything and know that you are loved.
 You can share your dreams and be encouraged to follow them.

 When my journey as a Cuddlist began, here’s what I said.

 ” You deserve to know clearly what you want.
 To speak it and be heard, every time.
 To move away when something doesn’t work for you…in our session and in life.
 You deserve to trust yourself.

 With this work, I have gained a fine-tuned awareness of what I want to give and receive…and of how to do that in a way that honors everyone.
 Around me people realize what they care about, say it, and are safe to do so.